humaidmaa/DS_EDA_example/README.md

 # programming_basics
-This repository contain projects for EDA using in R code.
+This repository contain projects for Exploratory data analysis which covers Descriptive Stats with visualizations using R

 1. Diamond Analysis